13 July 2022

 Plant colourful wildflowers that attract pollinators like bees, butterflies and other insects to help bring your outdoor space to life.
 Try placing a wildlife table somewhere in view, or make your own using an empty container.
 The buzz of wildlife is a great way to stay present and offers opportunities for new sights and sounds in the garden.

 Introducing another element such as running water in the form of a small fountain creates the visuals of movement and a calming sound.
-Running water can be highly relaxing and mediative.
+Running water can be highly relaxing and meditative.
 Water features offer a focal point in the garden where you can place a bench to reap the full benefits.
 They will also encourage birds to bathe and drink, filling the garden with birdsong and encouraging breeding pairs.

 Make it Comfortable